 \section{Evaluation Metrics}

 For performance evaluation, we employ established metrics from the literature~\cite{setsbenchmarking,edwards2022translation}.
-In molecule-to-language translation, we assess using BLEU-2, BLEU-4, ROUGE-1, ROUGE-2, ROUGE-L, and METEOR metrics.
-For language-to-molecule translation, evaluation metrics include BLEU, Levenshtein distance, fingerprint metrics (MACCS, RDK, and Morgan), Fréchet ChemNet Distance (FCD), and molecule validity metrics.
-Annotations in the result tables indicate whether higher or lower values indicate superior performance.
+In translation from molecule to language, we assess using BLEU-2, BLEU-4, ROUGE-1, ROUGE-2, ROUGE-L, and METEOR metrics.
+For translation from molecule to language, evaluation metrics include BLEU, Levenshtein distance, fingerprint metrics (MACCS, RDK, and Morgan), Fréchet ChemNet Distance (FCD), and molecule validity metrics.
+The annotations in the result tables indicate whether higher or lower values indicate superior performance.